Best Geological Engineering colleges in New Jersey

 Glassboro, NJ

 Rowan University offers 4 Geological Engineering degree programs.
-It's a large, public, four-year university in a large suburb.
-In 2023, 16 Geological Engineering students graduated with students earning 9 Bachelor's degrees, and 7 Certificates.
+It's a very large, public, four-year university in a large suburb.
+In 2024, 24 Geological Engineering students graduated with students earning 14 Certificates, and 10 Bachelor's degrees.

 Rowan College at Burlington County offers 2 Geological Engineering degree programs.
 It's a medium sized, public, two-year college in a large suburb.